SteveGilham/altcover/README.md

 It is assumed that the following are available

 .net SDK version as per global.json, or later minor version (`dotnet`) -- try https://www.microsoft.com/net/download
-PowerShell Core 7.1.0 or later (`pwsh`) -- try https://github.com/powershell/powershell
+PowerShell Core 7.2.0 or later (`pwsh`) -- try https://github.com/powershell/powershell

-The build may target `netstandard2.0` or `netcoreapp2.0/2.1` for deliverables, and `net5.0` for unit tests, but does not need any pre-5.0 runtimes to be installed (roll-forward policies are in place).
+The build may target `netstandard2.0` or `netcoreapp2.0/2.1` for deliverables, and `net6.0` for unit tests, but does not need any pre-6.0 runtimes to be installed (roll-forward policies are in place).

 **Note:** F# compiler code generation changes may cause incompatibilities due to some of the IL inspection performed by AltCover and its self-tests (e.g. by, at 5.0.201, generating non-closure function objects as static fields rather than locally instantiated objects)

 #### Windows

-You will need Visual Studio VS2019 (Community Edition) v16.10.3 or later with F# language support (or just the associated build tools and your editor of choice).
-The NUnit3 Test Runner will simplify the basic in-IDE development cycle.
+If an IDE is desired, Visual Studio VS2022 (Community Edition) with desktop option, including F# language support

 For GTK# support, the GTK# latest 2.12 install is expected -- try https://www.mono-project.com/download/stable/#download-win -- while the latest releases of the GTK#3 libraries will download the native support if the expected version is not detected.